nay244/nay-zettel/PythonCommands.md

 python [-diuv] [-c command | script | - ] [args]
      -d   Turn on parser  debugging  output  (for  wizards  only, depending on compilation options).
      -i   When a script is passed as first  argument  or  the  -c option  is used, enter interactive mode after executing the script or  the  command.
 It  does  not  read  the
           $PYTHONSTARTUP  file.
 This  can  be useful to inspect global variables or a stack trace when a script  raises an exception.
      -s   Suppress auto-printing of expressions in interactive mode.
      -u   Force stdout and stderr to be totally unbuffered.
      -v   Print a message each  time  a  module  is  initialized, showing  the  place  (filename or built-in module) from which it is loaded.
      -c command
           Specify the command  to  execute  (see  next  section).
           This  terminates the option list (following options are passed as arguments to the command).
      -  anything afterward is passed as options to python script or command, not interpreted as an option to interpreter itself.

-     script is the name of a python file to execute

-     args are passed to script or command (in "sys.argv")
 ## Basic Types and Their Operations
   **Comparisions (defined between _any_ types)**
           <	strictly less than